-Dr. Davis volunteers his time in several community non-profit organizations where he is or has served on the councils and board of directors including: City of Holland Human Relation Commission-Community Network for Education, Cradle to Career, Destination Education, Holland Historical Trust, Kids Hope USA, Model Communities, Ready for School, Rotary, Tulip Time Festival, Wavecrest Career Academy, the West Michigan Chamber of Commerce and Talent 2025.
+Dr. Davis volunteers his time in several community non-profit organizations where he is or has served on the councils and board of directors including: City of Holland Human Relation Commission-Community Network for Education, Cradle to Career, Destination Education, Holland Historical Trust, Kids Hope USA, Model Communities, Ready for School, Rotary, Leaders of the 21st Century, Tulip Time Festival, Wavecrest Career Academy, the West Michigan Chamber of Commerce, Movement West Michigan and Talent 2025.
 He is also presently serving on the Michigan Association of School Administrators Professional Growth and Leadership Committee and the Michigan Department of Education's Excellent Educators Advisory Group.
-He is also active as a strong advocate for public education staying on top of legislative movements that impact public education from policy to funding.
-He is currently the President-Elect for Region 3 of the Michigan Association of School Administrators.

 "In addition to my time with current students in our schools, I really enjoy connecting with alumni from Holland Public Schools."
-Feel free to share your alumni story with him at email@example.com.
+Feel free to share your alumni story with him by emailing Dr. Davis